Get the Facts: Talc Lawsuits and Settlement Updates

 Your eligibility for a lawsuit depends on creating and proving a connection between your ovarian cancer and the talcum powder brand you used.
 It will also depend on whether your case falls within the statute of limitations.

 Cosmetic and commercial talcum powder shows strong evidence of causing ovarian cancer due to asbestos being a natural ingredient in crushed talc.
 This is nothing new with evidence showing up as far back as 1976 when The New York Times reported use of the known carcinogen asbestos in ten different commercial powders.

 Having asbestos in these products took years to get amended.
 Yet, it didn’t undo the damage to consumers.
 You might be one of those who had an ovarian cancer diagnosis recently, only to discover it was due to talcum powder use over the years.

-When you hire an experienced legal team to help you, they prove you have a direct connection between your cancer and the talcum powder brand you used.
+When you hire an experienced legal team from the Bryant Law Center to help you, we can help prove you have a direct connection between your cancer and the talcum powder brand you used.

-Hiring an experienced attorney also means you have someone to help guide you every step of the way in your case.
-They will be able to answer questions you may have about the case process and how long it could take to settle or receive a verdict.
+Hiring an experienced Bryant Law Center attorney also means you have someone to help guide you every step of the way in your case.
+We will be able to answer questions you may have about the case process and how long it could take to settle or receive a verdict.

 Questions a Talcum Powder Attorney Should Be Asking You

 When you speak with our attorneys at the Bryant Law Center who handle talcum powder cases, we’ll usually ask you key questions to round out the evidence.
-They need to know more about you so they can properly handle your case and determine your eligibility.
-These are some of the most common questions they should ask:
+We need to know more about you so we can properly handle your case and determine your eligibility.
+These are some of the most common questions:

 How long did you use talcum powder?